The following post is from Bernice Wood of Living the Balanced Life: Tips for Hosting a Peaceful Thanksgiving Dinner

 Mandi has offered a great free resource here on Life Your Way to help you plan for Thanksgiving.
 I encourage you to print the Thanksgiving Your Way ebook and planner and start planning today!

-What timesaving tip for Thanksgiving would you like to share?
+What time-saving tip for hosting Thanksgiving would you like to share?